VCityTeam/UD-Reproducibility/Computations/3DTiles/LyonTemporal/ArgoWorkflows/Readme.md

 ## Developers

 ### Install utils

 ```bash
 # Install kub eval refer to https://www.kubeval.com/installation/
 brew install kubeval
 ```

-## The process of adapating PythonCallingDocker
+## The process of adapting PythonCallingDocker

 ### Creation of ArgoWorflows/Docker/Collect-DockerContext

-Oddly enough the PythonCallingDocker version of the pipeline does not use the containere defined by LyonTemporal/Docker/Collect-DockerContext/.
-Instead it chose to re-implement, in Python, the downloading process.
+Oddly enough the PythonCallingDocker version of the pipeline does not use the container defined by LyonTemporal/Docker/Collect-DockerContext/.
+Instead it choses to re-implement, in Python, the downloading process.
 The reason for doing so was to be able to extend the downloading process feature with the application of patches as well as being able to handle the directory tree that this Python based version of the pipeline is able to propagate (or deal